TokisanGames/Terrain3D/README.md

 ## Contributing

-We need your help to make Terrain3D the best terrain plugin for Godot 4.
-Please see [CONTRIBUTING.md](https://github.com/TokisanGames/Terrain3D/blob/main/CONTRIBUTING.md) if you would like to help.
+Please see [CONTRIBUTING.md](https://github.com/TokisanGames/Terrain3D/blob/main/CONTRIBUTING.md) if you would like to help make Terrain3D the best terrain system for Godot.

 ## License